-- 10.1 The Association shall have in place a Business Plan framework (incorporating 30year income and expenditure, balance sheet and cash-flow projections) which sets out the strategic direction of the organisation. - 10.2 The Management Committee is ultimately responsible for the governance and direction of the Association and it is recognised that the business plan should represent a joint understanding by the Management Committee and staff of what the Association wants to achieve, the choices available and the key risks faced.
-The business plan shall therefore be produced by the Management Committee and the Senior Management Team in consultation with staff, tenants, shareholders and other stakeholders as necessary. - 10.3 The content of the business plan should recognise and reflect the current SHR's Business Planning Recommended Practice for RSLs (Dec 2015).
-It should include: - Vision and Values - Profile of Association and achievements - Analysis of the Operating Environment (using PEST, SWOT and Risk Analysis) - Strategic Objectives - Annual Delivery Plan - Financial Analysis (including scenario planning and sensitivity testing) - 10.4 On an annual basis, the Director will prepare a detailed operational Delivery Plan for the Association, within the framework of the business plan. - 10.5 The Director shall produce an annual timetable to accompany the business planning process detailing the stages, processes and responsibilities in order to achieve the timetable. - 10.6 The operational delivery plan will include performance targets and KPIs and shall feed into the annual budget setting process and the risk management procedures. - 10.7 On at least a quarterly basis, progress against the delivery plan and targets/KPIs shall be reported to the Management Committee.
-These reports shall be supported by the management accounts, other section reports and the risk register to ensure all aspects of the business plan are linked together and operating effectively. - 10.8 On at least an annual basis the achievement of strategic objectives will be considered and reported to the Management Committee.
+- 10.1 The Association shall have in place a Business Plan framework (incorporating 30-year income and expenditure, balance sheet and cash flow projections) which sets out the strategic direction of the organisation. - 10.2 The MC is ultimately responsible for the governance and direction of the Association and it is recognised that the business plan should represent a joint understanding by the MC and staff of what the Association wants to achieve, the choices available and the key risks faced.
+The MC and the Senior Management Team in consultation with staff, tenants, shareholders and other stakeholders as necessary shall therefore produce the business plan. - 10.3 The content of the business plan should recognise and reflect the current SHR's Business Planning Recommended Practice for RSLs (Dec 2015).
+It should include: - Vision and Values - Profile of Association and achievements - Analysis of the Operating Environment (using PEST, SWOT and Risk Analysis) - Strategic Objectives

+- Annual Delivery Plan - Financial Analysis (including scenario planning and sensitivity testing) - 10.4 On an annual basis, the Director will prepare a detailed operational Delivery Plan for the Association, within the framework of the business plan. - 10.5 The Director shall produce an annual timetable to accompany the business planning process detailing the stages, processes and responsibilities in order to achieve the timetable. - 10.6 The operational delivery plan will include performance targets and KPIs and shall feed into the annual budget setting process and the risk management procedures. - 10.7 On at least a quarterly basis, progress against the delivery plan and targets/KPIs shall be reported to the MC.
+These reports shall be supported by the management accounts, other section reports and the risk register to ensure all aspects of the business plan are linked together and operating effectively. - 10.8 On at least an annual basis, the achievement of strategic objectives will be considered and reported to the MC.